aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 1. `info[1..]`
 This is a slice notation.
-This will return a new sequence.
+This will return a new sequence value identical to the original, but dropping the first element.
-It will include the second element.
-If you want more details see [here](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-other-sequence-expressions)
+If you want more details, see [here](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-other-sequence-expressions).

 ## Step 16